meganicolewing/Summer-Research-2022/README.md

 10. To the right, click on the empty space and type **arm64** and press **Enter**.
 Without doing this, an error reading `building for iOS Simulator, but linking in object file built for iOS, for architecture arm64` would appear whenever you attempted to build this app.
 11. To test, run the app.
 If everything was done correctly, it should say **Build Succeeded**.
 If not, it will say **Build Failed**, and may display an error message.
 If that occurs, you may have to re-do some of the steps outlined here, or there may be another issue.

+When committing and pushing changes to the repository, delete OpenCV from the project and drag it back in after.

 ## Camera-Test
 This folder contains an earlier test for opening the camera and taking pictures within an app utilizing Swift.